Shovshi/Object_Oriented_Programming2/README.md

 2. The getLines method which will return the number of lines in the current file.

 ## FileCallable Class
-This class implements Callable class and implements one main method : the call method which will also calculate the number of lines in the file and return this value.
+This class implements Callable Interface and implements one main method : the call method which will also calculate the number of lines in the file and return this value.

 ## Comparison Of Times
 In this section we will compare the times of each method and draw conclusions about them.